timduru/Kat.PoiyomiToonShader/README.md

 ## AudioLink Level Extra Configurations

 - Multiplier: Multiplies the audiolink band values retrieved by this value. (usefull for worlds where audiolink is set to very low levels but still registering something)
 - Offset: Adds the value to the audiolink band values retrieved.
 (Usefull if you still want to light up your emissions a bit even in world that doesn't register anything in the audio levels. )
-- clamp min/max: clamps the audiolink band values with these settings, so it'll never be over or under the Min / Max (clamp max is usefull for example if you don't want to light up like a christmass tree in world that have levels set too high)
+- clamp min/max: clamps the audiolink band values with these settings, so it'll never be under or over the Min / Max

+(clamp max is usefull for example if you don't want to light up like a christmass tree in worlds that have levels set too high, and clamp min allows you to have partial)

 ![image](https://github.com/timduru/Kat.PoiyomiToonShader/assets/2088877/b9c6551a-5432-4912-91ed-7df0e840da66)